lukso-network/docs/docs/guides/universal-profile/02-edit-profile.md

 ---
-sidebar_label: 'Edit an Universal Profile'
+sidebar_label: 'Edit a Universal Profile'
 sidebar_position: 1.2
 ---

-# Edit an Universal Profile
+# Edit a Universal Profile

 :::success Requirements
-You will need an Universal Profile that you control to follow this guide. <br/>
+You will need a Universal Profile that you control to follow this guide. <br/>
-:arrow_left: If you haven't created an Universal Profile yet, you can follow our previous guide: [**Create a Universal Profile**](./01-create-profile.md).
+:arrow_left: If you haven't created a Universal Profile yet, you can follow our previous guide: [**Create a Universal Profile**](./01-create-profile.md).
 :::

 In this guide, we will learn how to **customize our Universal Profile** programmatically in Javascript.
 This will include: